-US dollars Increase in Increase in Accumulated total accrued accrued pension during transfer value over the Transfer value of total accrued pension pension at 10 May 2013 the year year at 10 May 2013 at 30 June 2012 3 1,967 619 119,776 898,303 778,527
+US dollars Transfer value of to tal accrued pension Accumulated total accrued pension at 10 May 2013 Increase in accrued pension during the year Increase in transfer value over the year at 10 May 2013 at 30 June 2012 31,967 619 119,776 898,303 778,527

 The increase in accrued pension during the period is the difference between the accrued pension at the end of the previous year and the accrued pension at 10 May 2013 without any allowance for inflation.
-The increase in transfer value over the period is the difference between the transfer value at the end of the period and the transfer value at the beginning of the period less the contributions made to the scheme by the participant (nil), also without any allowance for inflation.
+The increase in transfer value over the period is the difference between the transfer value at the end of the period is the difference between the transfer value at the end of the period and the transfer value at the beginning of the period less the contributions made to the scheme by the participant (nil), also without any allowance for inflation.
 The increase in accrued pension after making an allowance for inflation of 2.2 per cent was US\$71 and the transfer value of that increase less the contributions made to the scheme by the participant was US\$1,995.